How do I book for Steve McQueen Year 3?

 Can I bring parents/carers and other school staff?

-Can family and friends visit the exhibition?
+Can family and friends visit the artwork?
 Will they be able to see our class photo?

 Can children who didn’t have consent to be in their class photo attend the exhibition?